stalniy/casl/packages/casl-vue/README.md

 ### 2. Defining Abilities

-By default, `$ability` object is an empty `Ability` instance.
-So, you either need to update it or provide your own.
+By default, the `$ability` object is an empty `Ability` instance.
+So you either need to update it or provide your own.
-In case if you want to provide your own, just define it using `AbilityBuilder` or whatever way you prefer:
+In case you want to provide your own, just define it using `AbilityBuilder` or whatever way you prefer:

 ```js
 // ability.js